mne-tools/mne-hcp/README.md

 ### low level file mapping

-The core of MNE-HCP is a file mapping that allows for quick selections of files for a given subejct and data context.
+One core element of MNE-HCP is a file mapping that allows for quick selections of files for a given subejct and data context.
+This is done in `hcp.io.file_mapping.get_files_subject`, think of it as a file name synthesizer that takes certain data description parameters as inputs and lists all corresponding files.

-This is done in `hcp.io.file_mapping`, see documentiont for `get_files_subject` Example usage:
+Example usage:

 ```Python